Skip to Content

 Contact MayesTelles PLLC without delay if you have been arrested for murder and are looking for capable and skilled defense.
 Our legal team is experienced in handling murder cases across the state of Arizona and could relentlessly fight your charges until they are reduced or dismissed.
 We will not stop defending you until the job is done, so call today to consult with a Phoenix criminal defense lawyer from our firm and start building your defense.

 Your case evaluation is absolutely free, so you have nothing to lose.
-Call our Phoenix murder defense attorneys now!
+Call our Phoenix murder defense lawyers now!

 We've Won Thousands of Cases